 Noticing Nonverbal Signs

 It is important to determine the edge of pressure application in which massage application may “hurt so good” yet not cross a pain threshold.
 The phrase “hurts so good” is subjective; be sure to communicate with the client what this phrase means in their mind.
-If you notice nonverbal signs such as a client holding their breath, flinching body away, muscles become rigid or clenching their fists, toes or teeth, the client’s body is indicating pressure is too deep.
+The client’s body is indicating pressure is too deep if you notice nonverbal signs such as a client holding their breath, flinching body away, muscles become rigid or clenching their fists, toes or teeth.
 Even if a client states aloud the pressure feels fine, massage therapists need to consider the body’s cues over the client’s verbal cues in such instances.

 Deep Tissue Massage Addresses Muscle Attachment Sites